-The Museum of Ho Chi Minh City, also know as Gia Long Palace, is a historical site and museum in the city.
-The museum used to be the Palace of Governor of Cochina and then the office of the imperial delegate of the King.
-It is not only a work of high historical and architectural value but also provides opportunities for people to learn about history of the city.
+The Museum of Ho Chi Minh City, also known as Gia Long Palace, is a historical site and museum in the city.
+The museum used to be the Palace of the Governor of Cochina and then the office of the imperial delegate of the King.
+It is not only a work of high historical and architectural value but also provides opportunities for people to learn about the history of the city.

 History of the museum

 In 1945, the building changed owners five times.
-In March 1945, Japan toppled France, Governor Yoshio Minoda (Japanese) occupied this palace.
+In March 1945, Japan toppled France, and Governor Yoshio Minoda (Japanese) occupied this palace.

 Four months later, the Japanese handed over this palace to the Empire of Vietnam.
-And then the palace used as the residence of Lieutenant General Nguyễn Văn Sâm.
+And then the palace was used as the residence of Lieutenant General Nguyễn Văn Sâm.

 On August 25, 1945, the revolutionary forces arrested Nguyen Van Sam.
 After that, the building became the headquarters of the Provisional Administrative Committee of the South, later renamed the People’s Committee of the South.